 LASIK, PRK and RK are common refractive vision surgeries that correct myopia (nearsightedness), hyperopia (farsightedness) and astigmatism by altering the shape of the cornea using a laser.
 While these surgeries have a high success rate, eye complications can occur, such as Post-LASIK, Post-PRK and Post-RK ectasia, a corneal distortion or irregularity that causes the cornea to weaken and bulge.

 Those with surgery complications develop vision problems that cannot be fully corrected using glasses or soft contact lenses, as their newly shaped cornea often causes the lenses to easily dislodge.
 For those people, scleral lenses are the ideal option for clear and comfortable vision.

 Have you experienced complications following your laser eye surgery?
-Speak with Dr. Marcy Rose and Dr. Nathan Davis at The Scleral Contact Lens at North Park Vision Center to find out how scleral lenses can help you see clearly and comfortably again.
+Speak with Dr. Marcy Rose at The Scleral Contact Lens at North Park Vision Center to find out how scleral lenses can help you see clearly and comfortably again.

 Why Wear Specialty Contact Lenses For Post-Surgery Complications?